The mission of Black Tennis Magazine is to unite the global black tennis community in this modern era of real-time media and digital communication.

 Freeman later decided to highlight black tennis players who had the potential to succeed in the predominantly white USTA tournaments.
 He was therefore able to publish stories about many of the most promising young black players in public schools, colleges and universities.

-Starting with the coverage of the ATA national Championship in New Orleans, Louisiana in 1977, the magazine had interesting stories of the most prominent people in black tennis throughout the United States.
+Starting with the coverage of the ATA National Championships in New Orleans, Louisiana in 1977, the magazine had interesting stories of the most prominent people in black tennis throughout the United States.
 Some of the players that were profiled in early editions of Black Tennis Magazine included: Althea Gibson, Arthur Ashe, Zina Garrison, Leslie Allen, Lori McNeal, John Lucas, John Wilkerson, Benny Sims, Terence Jackson, Cedric Loeb, and Herbert Provost.

 In 2000 the magazine became a 32 page publication and added legendary tennis teaching professional Vic Braden to its staff.
 This change made the publication more popular than ever.
 It included sections on general tennis news, pro tennis, instruction, college tennis, the ATA and junior development.
 The 2013 edition of Black Tennis Magazine featured the First Lady of the United States Michelle Obama and described her efforts to influence more Americans to adopt a healthy lifestyle which included playing lifelong sports like tennis.
 This 104 page issue was the largest ever produced.
 Thanks to Freeman’s efforts, the world has a written record of many of the most important stories in black tennis in the last 50 years.